Philippines: LNG Boom in the Verde Island Passage

 Underwater Threat

-The LNG terminals would turn parts of Batangas Bay into an exclusive zone for the fossil fuel industry.
+A marine environment does not have any borders.
+Any effects on one part of the ecosystem will inevitably spread to other parts.15619 The fishing communities of Batangas are the first to feel this.
 Already now, fisherfolk are catching less fish than ever before.
 Industrial development, climate change, and unsustainable tourism have diminished the marine wildlife that people in Batangas depend on to earn a living.
-Local fishermen worry that the aggressive expansion of LNG facilities will make the situation even worse.14319 The fisherfolk would no longer be allowed to enter some of their local fishing grounds.
-Instead, gigantic LNG carriers would dominate the waters of the Verde Island Passage.12231
+Local fishermen worry that the aggressive expansion of LNG facilities and gas power plants will make the situation even worse.15621 The gas infrastructure is turning parts of Batangas Bay into an exclusive zone for the fossil fuel industry.15623 The fisherfolk are no longer allowed to enter some of their fishing grounds.15625 They fear that soon they will only catch waves and leaves.

-Already during the construction phase, LNG companies are proving that they do not take environmental regulations seriously.
-AG&P began constructing its LNG facility in Batangas even though it did not have the necessary permits.
-When the Philippine authorities found out, they ordered AG&P to stop construction immediately.
-To protect the VIP from more harm, local fisher groups, religious groups and environmental organizations have filed a complaint that challenges AG&P’s certificate for its LNG project.14811
+Already during the construction phase, fossil gas companies have proven that they do not take environmental regulations seriously.
+AG&P and SMC began constructing their LNG terminal and gas plant in Batangas without having the necessary permits to cut down trees and build on the land.
+When the Philippine authorities found out, they ordered AG&P and SMC to stop construction immediately.
+The companies continued.15637 Since the companies cleared the land, dust has been blowing into the houses and onto the fruit orchards of residents who experience coughs and bad harvests.1563915641 To protect the Verde Island Passage from more harm, local fisher groups and environmental organizations have filed complaints that challenge AG&P and SMC’s environmental certificates for their fossil gas projects.1564315645

 Credit: Ceed Philippines